scala/scala3/docs/_spec/04-basic-declarations-and-definitions.md

 ### Method Return Type Inference

-A class member definition ´m´ that overrides some other function ´m'´ in a base class of ´C´ may leave out the return type, even if it is recursive.
+A class member definition ´m´ that overrides some other method ´m'´ in a base class of ´C´ may leave out the return type, even if it is recursive.
-In this case, the return type ´R'´ of the overridden function ´m'´, seen as a member of ´C´, is taken as the return type of ´m´ for each recursive invocation of ´m´.
+In this case, the return type ´R'´ of the overridden method ´m'´, seen as a member of ´C´, is taken as the return type of ´m´ for each recursive invocation of ´m´.
 That way, a type ´R´ for the right-hand side of ´m´ can be determined, which is then taken as the return type of ´m´.
 Note that ´R´ may be different from ´R'´, as long as ´R´ conforms to ´R'´.